-Fluctuating wind output blows UK power prompt up and down
+Weekly Energy Report - Fluctuating wind output drives UK power

 To stay updated on energy market changes over the last 7 days, read the Haven Power market report.

 Here’s a summary of the week starting 22nd October: